 Lolli was preceded in death by her husband, Irvine G. Hart, Jr, grandson Patrick Reymann, several siblings and sibling-in-laws: Carol Reinecke and Norman Halvorsen, Virginia Reinecke, Tom Reinecke, William Connolly, Joe Deegan, and Joseph Garvey, Helen Hart and James Burns, Nellie Hart and Jimmy Spahn, Betty Hart and Tom Maher, niece Meg Connolly Stratton, and nephews Francis Spahn and Tommy Maher.

-To send flowers to Lillian "Lolli" A. (Reinecke) Hart's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lillian "Lolli" A. (Reinecke) Hart, please visit our floral store.